-As noted in Chapter I, the purpose of this plan is to provide a set of specific, targeted, and implementable recommendations that can be implemented to produce improvements relative to a set of focus issues related to to improve conditions in the watershed.
+As noted in Chapter I, the purpose of this plan is to provide a set of specific, targeted, and implementable recommendations to improve conditions in the watershed.
 The recommendations address four focus areas: water quality, recreational access and use, habitat conditions, and targeted stormwater drainage and flooding issues.
-In addition, this plan addresses the status of the Oak Creek Mill Pond and the associated dam, considering their relationship to multiple focus issuesareas.
-This plan is designed to serve as a practical guide for the managingement of water quality within the Oak Creek watershed and for the managingement of the land surfaces that drain directly and indirectly to the streams of the watershed and to the Mill Pond.
+In addition, this plan addresses the status of the Oak Creek Mill Pond and the associated dam, considering their relationship to multiple focus areas.
+This plan is designed to serve as a practical guide for managing water quality within the Oak Creek watershed and for managing the land surfaces that drain directly and indirectly to the streams of the watershed and to the Mill Pond.
 The improvements that would result from implementing the recommendations represent steps toward achieving the overall goal of restoring and improving the water resources of the Oak Creek watershed.

 This chapter describes the goals of the plan and the management objectives to be achieved through the plan's implementation.
-The goals consist of the long-term aims that the plan seeks to achieve.
 The management objectives related to each goal consist of broad approaches or general types of actions required to meet the goal.
-Specifying these objectives breaks the goals down into manageable pieces, helps determine the specific steps necessary to achieve a goal, and facilitates the developingment of measures to track progress.
+Specifying these objectives breaks the goals down into manageable pieces, helps determine the specific steps necessary to achieve a goal, and facilitates developing measures to track progress.
 In some instances, specific targets are associated with a management objective.
 These targets estimate the level of effort that will be required to achieve a defined amount of improvement.
-The management objectives and targets also provide direction for the developingment of specific policies and projects to address problems related to the focus areas of this plan in the Oak Creek watershed.
-Chapter 6 of this report identifies specific actions to achieve the management objectives, in the form of policies, activities, or projects, which define management measures to achieve the management objective.
+The management objectives and targets also provide direction for developing specific policies and projects to address problems related to the focus areas of this plan in the Oak Creek watershed.
+Chapter 6 of this report identifies specific actions to achieve the management objectives, in the form of policies, activities, or projects.